cvat-ai/cvat/site/content/en/docs/enterprise/subscription-managment.md

 ### Solo plan for personal use

 The **Solo** plan has a fixed price and is designed **for personal use only**.
-It doesn't allow collaboration with team members but removes all the other limits of the **Free** plan.
+It doesn't assume collaboration with team members and will not work when working in any organization but removes all the other limits of the **Free** plan.

 > **Note**: Although it allows the creation of an organization and